rfulwell/itr8me/_posts/2024-08-05-one-weird-trick.markdown

 ### The hard part is making it seem obvious
 It is well understood that programmers spend far more time reading code than they do writing it.
 The subtext here is that a machine (an interpreter executable, a compiler, etc.) does not care how complicated your code is as long as it fits the constraints of the system.
 On the other hand, a human who must understand that code will spend more time and energy (and frustration) trying to grok code that is complex, crufty or “clever.”

 In this context, the primary goal should be to help that future human reader come to a correct understanding as quickly and easily as possible.
 This is another area with a vast amount of commentary and advice from folks far more qualified than I am but I do want to emphasize that good code is a concise, clear communication from the code author to the (human) code reader.
-Simple, obvious code is surprisingly challenging to create but the rewards of that effort compound over time.
+Obvious code is surprisingly challenging to create but the rewards of that effort compound over time.

 There are multiple layers of communication available here.
-The code should be as simple as possible (but no simpler! 😉).
+The code should be as simple as possible ([but no simpler!](https://quoteinvestigator.com/2011/05/13/einstein-simple/) 😉).
 In places where there is still ambiguity in the code, a brief comment can be invaluable.
 If there are outright gotchas or confusing details in the data, perhaps a longer comment is needed.
 Where you did a lot of research into other solutions or maybe went down an unproductive path for some reason, save the next person that trouble by documenting it in the commit comments or the change description!

 A quick note on commit comments: please make them succinct but meaningful.
-Tools like blame and git log are far more helpful when the content they surface is thoughtfully created.
-Hopefully your team is using Conventional Commits!
+Tools like [blame](https://www.cloudbees.com/blog/git-blame-explained) and `git log` are far more helpful when the content they surface is thoughtfully created.
+Hopefully your team is using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)!

 ### Key communication:
 Consider the human readers more than the machine readers of your code.
-As a wise man once said:
+As [a wise man once said](https://www.defprogramming.com/quotes-by/martin-golding/):

 > Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 -Martin Golding